-To help ensure MACRA's success, we ask Congress to consider refining MIPS overall, including the MVP approach established by CMS, ] in order to better tailor the program to the type of care a physician typically delivers.
+To help ensure MACRA's success, we ask Congress to consider refining MIPS overall, including the MVP approach established by CMS, in order to better tailor the program to the type of care a physician typically delivers.
 For example, there could be a system in which primary care continues to use traditional quality and cost measures, scheduled care could use episodes-of-care and MVP measures, and emergency care could use its own paradigm, relying on more relevant measures like the EM cost measure with a 14-day episode (as opposed to 30-day for other specialties).
 Such a system would better reflect the type of work a physician performs the majority of the time.

 Further, the clinician community believed when MACRA was passed that the ultimate goal was for most clinicians to transition away from MIPS to participate in Advanced APMs.
 Besides there not being opportunities for most specialists to participate in Advanced APMs, there should also be better, and more sustainable incentives to participate in these models.
+To address these underlying issues, ACEP has developed recommendations to reconcile MIPS.